Segre numbers, a generalized King formula, and local intersections: Preliminaries

-Recall that if $Z$ is a variety in $\C^N$, then the \emph{multiplicity} $\mult_x Z$ of $Z$ at $x$ coincides with the Lelong number $\ell_x ([Z])$ of the Lelong integration current $[Z]$, see \cite[Prop.~3.15.1.2]{Ch}; here $\mult_xZ$ is defined as in \cite[Ch.~2.11.1]{Ch}.
+Recall that if $Z$ is a variety in $\C^N$, then the \emph{multiplicity} $\mult_x Z$ of $Z$ at $x$ coincides with the Lelong number $\ell_x ([Z])$, see \cite[Prop.~3.15.1.2]{Ch}; here $\mult_xZ$ is defined as in \cite[Ch.~2.11.1]{Ch}.
 In particular, the Lelong number of the function $1$, considered as a current on an analytic space $X$, at $x$ is precisely $\mult_x X$.

 The classical \emph{Siu decomposition}, \cite{Siu}, of positive closed currents extends immediately to currents on our analytic space $X$.
 Let $\mu$ be a positive closed $(p,p)$-current on $X$; then there is a unique decomposition